About Titchwell Marsh

 The reserve is open every day of the year.
 The visitor centre and shop are open daily from 9.30 am to 5 pm (closing at 4 pm from November to February).
 They're closed Christmas Day and Boxing Day.
 The cafe is open daily from 9.30 am to 4.30 pm (closing at 4 pm from November to February).
 It's also closed Christmas Day and Boxing Day.

-There is an facility charge of £5 per car for non members.
+There is a charge of £5 per car for non members.

 Information for families